-With its first railroad chartered in the 1840's and Appalachian Mountain location, Tennessee train rides offer a combination of history and beauty.
+With its first railroad chartered in the 1840's and Appalachian Mountain location, Tennessee scenic train rides offer a combination of history and beauty.
 You will enjoy breathtaking views of rolling green hills, steep mountain passes, winding rivers, and bucolic farms.
 Many of these attractions are even powered by historic steam locomotives, such as the Tennessee Central Railway Museum and Three Rivers Rambler.
 Most organizations also host special holiday events during Christmas, Easter, and Halloween.
 In addition, "A Day Out With Thomas," is a widely popular affairs for the kids where the real Thomas the tank engine is present to pull the train.

 They are is held at select locations throughout the country, including in Tennessee.
 Also highlighted here are Tennessee railroad museums.
 Please note!
-The guide here pertains to vacation/tourism train rides.
+The guide here pertains to scenic train rides.
 If you are after intercity or long-distance rail travel please consider visiting Amtrak's website for more information.

 Like most Appalachian states (notably West Virginia and Kentucky), Tennessee was important to railroads for its rich veins of bituminous coal.
 The state was also home to several major cities like Memphis, Chattanooga, and Nashville.
 In addition, key north-south main lines of the Illinois Central and Gulf, Mobile & Ohio passed through its western fringe on their way to Chicago and the Gulf Coast (New Orleans).
 According to the book, "Nashville, Chattanooga & St. Louis: A History Of 'The Dixie Line'," by Dain Schult, Tennessee's railroading origins began with the Nashville & Chattanooga Railroad's (N&C) chartering on December 11, 1845 by the General Assembly.
 Its purpose was to link its namesake cities with the eastern terminus of Chattanooga, thereby providing a connection with the recently completed Western & Atlantic continuing eastward into Atlanta.
 The N&C's long-term goal was to provide a through connection from the east coast to southern Appalachia's interior.